 One of my favorite beginner embroidery stitches is cross stitch.
-I remember starting with this stitch, and although I haven’t had the time to do embroidery for a few years, I occasionally do a small cross stitch card or picture to give someone as a present, as it is quick and easy.
+I remember starting with this stitch, and although I haven’t had the time to do embroidery for a few years, I occasionally do a small cross-stitch card or picture to give someone as a present, as it is quick and easy.

 Embroidery is something that I learned to do when I was a teenager.
 My gran taught me and I remember sitting with her for hours making tray cloths.
-It isn’t that popular anymore as it was then, unfortunately.
-I reckon it is because you need a lot of time and patience to do embroidery well.

 Here are some of the beginner embroidery stitches that she started me off with.
 I have included one video and then illustrations of the others.

-Cross Stitch – The Easiest of the beginner Embroidery Stitches To Start With
+Cross Stitch – The Easiest of the Beginner Embroidery Stitches To Start With

 Satin Stitch